Aim of the course

 The course will introduce capacitance measurements tecniques and impedance spectroscopy applications, eventually coupled with Atomic Force Microscopes to complement the electrical information with a position information of nanometric precision.

-The course will recall the most advanced methods to measure very low noise levels, even lower than the input noise of standard instrumentation.
-It will then highlight, through examples, the tecniques of noise characterisation to extract physical quantities: from telegraph noise to electron spin, from shot noise to dielectric relaxation times, showing the importance of adeguate instrumentation like the correlation spectum analyzer.
+The course will cover few applicative examples where the main concepts of high-resolution measurements are applied.
+Among them we will talk of Integrated Photonic circuits and of how to measure the light in a waveguide (both in intensity and in phase) without disturbing it, as well as of Quantum Computers and of how to measure electric properties at criogenic temperatures.
+We will also recall the most advanced methods to measure very low noise levels, even lower than the input noise of standard instrumentation, and the tecniques of noise characterisation to extract physical quantities: from telegraph noise to electron spin, from shot noise to dielectric relaxation times.

 At the end of the course, an attendance certificate will be provided.